pjaos/ct6_meter_os/software/ct6_app_server/README.md

 # System Setup
 The following provides the detail necessary to setup the system.
+Before proceeding with system setup run through the 'Installation of SW' section in the README_MFG.md file.

+#### WiFi Setup
+There are two methods to setup the WiFi on the CT6 unit.
+You can use the Android app as detailed under the Android_App folder.
+Alternatively you can connect the CT6 board via a serial port to a Linux PC and run the 'ct6_tool -w' command to configure the WiFi.

 #### CT6 configuration
 The CT6 unit name and names of each of its ports can be configured as shown below.